Behind every successful company is a solid business plan. Not only does the plan allow you to outline specific goals, bu...

 When giving out loans, most lenders will probably want to know how the funds will be used toward growing the business and how they will be repaid.
 To satisfy lenders’ criteria, borrowers may have to submit a plan on how they plan to use the loan.
 When talking with a lender, borrowers may need to be prepared to defend their plan by demonstrating how a loan would help expand their business and increase profitability.
 Borrowers may need to supply information on sales, a market analysis, a company description, and information on products or services.
 To prepare ahead of time, borrowers can ask lenders what kind of specific information they’re looking for when asking how the loan will be used.
 While some lenders may have stipulations on what borrowers can put a loan toward, oftentimes, borrowers can use business loans for the following expenses:

-When a lender provides a loan, they are taking on a certain amount of risk.
+When a lender provides a loan, they take on a certain amount of risk.
 By requiring collateral, lenders decrease their risk.
 However, in the event that a borrower cannot pay back a loan, the lender can legally take that collateral as a form of compensation.
-There are various types of collateral for business loans and the type of collateral a borrower may have to offer can depend on the lender.
+There are various types of collateral for business loans, and the type of collateral a borrower may have to offer can depend on the lender.
 For example, a lender may allow a business owner to take out a loan to finance equipment for the company and use the purchased equipment as collateral for the loan.
 Depending on the type of loan, the SBA typically does not require lenders to secure loans under $25,000, but if the loan amount exceeds $350,000, lenders may want to acquire as much collateral as possible to ensure repayment.
-Similarly, private lenders may also want collateral that will equal to the amount they are lending.
+Similarly, private lenders may also want collateral equal to the amount they are lending.

 While business loans typically require collateral, some lenders offer unsecured loans—meaning borrowers won’t have to put up any valuable assets.
-Unsecured loans put less risk on the borrower as, if they’re unable to repay, the lender can’t collect the collateral.
-On the other hand, unsecured loans can be more difficult to qualify for as they require higher credit scores and can come with higher interest rates than loans that necessitate collateral.
+Unsecured loans put less risk on the borrower as if they’re unable to repay, the lender can’t collect the collateral.
+On the other hand, unsecured loans can be more challenging to qualify for as they require higher credit scores and can come with higher interest rates than loans that necessitate collateral.